ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

 1. The roles are returned in a `roles` claim which can be changed to a `role` claim (without 's') by adding a map claims transformation.
 Write `role` in new claim, set action to replace claim and write `roles` in select claim
-2. Add the `role` claim to the claims which will be transferred from the up-party to the down-parties
+2. Add the `role` claim to the claims which will be transferred from the up-party to the application registrations

 > Remember to also add the `role` claim in the application registration for it to be issued to the application.